All comparisonsEmail / Inbox tools

 Thunderbird

-Yahoo Mail fails first because the inbox cannot be extended with plugins or deeply customized through advanced configuration.
+Yahoo Mail fails first because it breaks when the inbox environment cannot be extended with plugins or customized with advanced configuration options.

 Verdict